-The opioid epidemic has reached alarming proportions, with sale of prescription opioids and overdose-related deaths quadrupling since 1999.1 Given the increased accessibility of addictive opioids, the American Urological Association (AUA) strongly believes urologists have a responsibility to minimize their patients' pain while addressing overprescribing of opioids.
+The opioid epidemic has reached alarming proportions, with sale of prescription opioids and overdose-related deaths quadrupling since 1999.1 Given increased accessibility of addictive opioids, the American Urological Association (AUA) strongly believes urologists have a responsibility to minimize their patients' pain and also address serious risks of overprescribing opioids.

 Opioid Duration and Amount

 Urologists should manage their patients' pain in a way that addresses the needs of the individual patient while also considering the impact of opioid use on the larger population and society.
-When opioids are necessary, the lowest dose and lowest potency to adequately control pain from surgery and other conditions should be used and discontinued as soon as possible.
+When opioids are necessary, the lowest dose and lowest potency to adequately control pain from surgery and other conditions and discontinued as soon as possible.
 Non-narcotic methods of managing pain, including anti-inflammatories, acetaminophen, and non-medication approaches, should be used when appropriate and adequate.
 Policies limiting or interfering with the ability of urologists to adequately manage their patients' pain should be avoided.
 Educating patients prior to surgery about pain management expectations, protocols, and options is an important part of adequately caring for patients while also responsibly prescribing opioids.
+The U.S. Food & Drug Administration (FDA) recommends all providers counsel patients and/or their caregivers about the safe use of opioids, serious risks, proper storage and disposal with every prescription.
+Urologists can download (or order) and use the new Opioid Analgesic Patient Counseling Guide (available in English or Spanish) in outpatient setting as an Opioid Analgesic Risk Evaluation and Mitigation Strategy (REMS).

 Prescription Drug Monitoring Programs